-Synergy cuts overdue account balances with SMS
+Synergy cut overdue account balances by 45% using SMS reminders

 Customer: Synergy is the government owned energy retailer in Western Australia headquartered in Perth, with more than one million customer accounts.
-Like all organisations with large residential customer bases, Synergy has the ongoing challenge of managing and reducing late payment and overdue balances owed.
+Like all organizations with large residential customer bases, Synergy has the ongoing challenge of managing and reducing late payment and overdue balances owed.

 Result: Clear results showed within the first two billing cycles of program launch, and in less than one year, the program has reduced Synergy’s total balance of past due accounts by an astounding 45 percent.